Charles Cotesworth Pinckney: Early life and family

-Charles Cotesworth Pinckney was born into the Pinckney family of elite planters in Charleston, South Carolina, on February 25, 1746.
-He was the son of Charles Pinckney, who would later serve as the chief justice of the Province of South Carolina, and Eliza Lucas, celebrated as a planter and agriculturalist, who is credited with developing indigo cultivation in this area.
+Charles Cotesworth Pinckney was born in Charlestown in the Province of South Carolina on February 25, 1746, into the planter class.
+He was the son of Charles Pinckney, who would later serve as the chief justice of the Province of South Carolina, and Eliza Lucas, a celebrated planter and agriculturalist, who is credited with developing indigo cultivation in this area.
 His younger brother, Thomas Pinckney, later served as governor of South Carolina, as did his first cousin once removed, Charles Pinckney.

 In 1753, Pinckney's father moved the family to London, England, where he served as the colony's agent.
 Both Charles and his brother Thomas were enrolled in the Westminster School, where they continued as students after the rest of the family returned to South Carolina in 1758.
 Pinckney enrolled in Christ Church, Oxford, in 1763 and began studying law at Middle Temple in 1764.
-After a short stint at a military academy in France, Pinckney completed his studies in 1769 and was admitted to the English bar.
+After a short stint at a military academy in France, Pinckney completed his studies in 1769 and was called to the English bar.
 He briefly practiced law in England before establishing a legal practice in Charleston.

-After returning to the colonies, in 1773, Pinckney married Sarah Middleton.
+After returning to the American colonies in 1773, Pinckney married Sarah Middleton.
 Her father Henry Middleton later served as the second president of the Continental Congress, and her brother Arthur Middleton signed the Declaration of Independence.
 Sarah died in 1784.
 In 1786, Pinckney married again, to Mary Stead, who came from a wealthy family of planters in Georgia.
 Pinckney had three daughters.

+Pinckney studied botany in France in 1769 for a year.
+For his assistance to the French botanist André Michaux, he was honored by having a plant species named for him: Pinckneya pubens.